|Date:||3 June 2021|

 Our knowledge of the Armenian genocide and of what it meant for the world at the time has been expanding rapidly over the course of the last years.
 It also provoked intense debates in Germany after World War I – to such an extent that we can clearly identify a larger and true genocide debate taking place there over the course of a few years.
 However many Germans came to the wrong conclusions.
 For German nationalists and the Nazis, the Armenian genocide presented core lessons about ethnic policies and the international order.
 By virtue of its reception and the debates it provoked, the Armenian genocide was thus part of the pre-history of the Shoah.
 What does this mean for our understanding of the 20th century?
 In this lecture, historian Stefan Ihrig will develop some ideas on how we have to rethink some core notions of the history of the last century.

-The lecture will be moderated by Claire Mouradian, historian specialized in the history and geopolitics of the Caucasus. (tbc)
+The lecture will be moderated by Claire Mouradian, Director of Research Emeritus at CNRS.

 About the speaker